 What is it?
 Self-taught chef Tom Douglas remains MVP when it comes to Seattle’s restaurant scene, since he owns no fewer than 19 eateries.

 Why go?
 Whether you opt for tender pasta at high-end Trattoria Cuoco, triple coconut cream pie at Dahlia Loungeor thin-crust wood-fired pizzas at Serious Pie, you’ll taste some seriously good grub.
 But our money is still on the buzzing Brave Horse Tavern, which serves outstanding craft beer and simple yet expertly executed dishes.

 What is it?
 Located on South King Street in the Chinatown-International District, the Wing Luke Museum is dedicated to exploring the culture, art and history of Asian Pacific Americans.

 Why go?
 The museum is particularly strong on folk art and oral history, but also curates a number of fascinating neighborhood walking tours.
 Of course, there’s plenty of love for Seattle’s most famous Asian Pacific son, the mighty Bruce Lee, in an exhibition that includes some of his poems and personal possessions.

-Living here over the last 4 years I have come to appreciate what the Pacific Northwest has to offer.
-It’s not Texas by no stretch, but overall this region is a best kept secret.
+Residing here the last 5 years I have come to appreciate what the Pacific Northwest has to offer.
+It’s not Texas by no stretch, but overall this region is a best overall kept secret.
 Many are dubbing it the ‘Silicon Valley 2.0″ as all the tech types move up the coast from San Francisco.

-We hope you find some value in these destinations during your trip.
+I hope you find some value in these destinations during your trip.
 Our mission here at OAT is to educate and inform our readers from a fan network perspective.
-Connecting fans through social media globally.
+Connecting Dallas Cowboys fans of Seattle through social media globally during your stay.